 The splint and bandage should be kept dry and in place until your follow-up visit with us, approximately one week after surgery.
-At that point we will remove the splint, bandages and sutures.
-We will put small white strips over the incision site that will be able to get wet.
-They will fall off approximately 5-7 days later.
-Once they fall off, you will not require any further bandages.
+At that point we will remove the splint and bandages.

 When the splint is removed, we will place your elbow in a brace.
 We will go over the brace instructions at that time.